nvim-tree/nvim-tree.lua/CONTRIBUTING.md

 2. Regenerate from `*nvim-tree-config*` to the end of the file, see `gen_vimdoc.sh`
 3. Update default mappings in `*nvim-tree-mappings-default*` and `*nvim-tree-quickstart-help*`

-Commit your changes then run:
+Commit or stage your changes then run:
 ```sh
 make help-check
 ```